DON’T DARE READ THIS ALONE!

 If the couple divorces, or obtains a legal separation, the court will decide how the marital property will be divided.
 Of course, just as in community property states, the prenuptial agreement is an option.
 The couple can enter into agreement before marriage, providing how to divide marital property upon divorce.

-Why Did the Iowa Estate Planner Forget to Inquire About Real Estate Located in Other States?
+Why did the Iowa Estate Planner Forget to Inquire About Real Estate Located in Other States?

 Some say evil men were born that way, while others say monsters learn evil.
 We can only guess.
 All we can know for sure is that the Iowa Estate Planner didn’t ask about real estate in other states.
 And that was terrible.

 You Said Iowa Wasn’t a Community Property State.
-So, Why Does It Even Matter?
+So, why Does it Even Matter?

-First, a client may move to a community property state.
+- A client may move to a community property state.
 Or perhaps there’s a divorce, one party stays in Iowa, the other moves to Washington).

-Second, a client may buy property in a community property state.
+- A client may buy property in a community property state.
 Perhaps the client buys a vacation home in Texas.

-Third, the client’s beneficiaries (adult children, for example) may move to a community property state.
+- The client’s beneficiaries (adult children, for example) may move to a community property state.
 For example, your daughter marries an Arizonian and they both move to Phoenix.